codex-laboratory/tactica/CONTRIBUTING.md

 - Comments are allowed, as long as they are respectful and not explaining every single line of code (keep it simple).
 Make sure **comments are more about the “why” than the “how”, or even a playful joke**.

-- Use **CMake** and **Rust build scripts** effectively to manage dependencies.

 - Keep your changes modular and easy to integrate, **follow SRP**.

 - **Don't ignore warnings in code**.
 We know some people just ignore them because is not a big deal or just for the memes and that's fine as long as it does not affect your project, however, every warning has a reason to exist and that reason can be harmful for a critical software product like engines.
 So don't overlook them: **find the reason of it and try to solve it**, even if they don’t break your code right now, they might in the future, so yes, it is a *big deal*.

 - Each commit should ideally address a single issue or feature.
 This makes it easier to review changes and roll back if necessary. **Make commits atomic size**.

 ## Pull Request Guidelines
 - Try to choose an issue for your contribution.